-Electric Blanket ReviewsElectric Blanket Review by Jeffrey Gornstein October 2013 - As the cold air begins to settle in, this is among the busiest times of the year for electric blanket and heated mattress pad sales.
-The following tips are what you need to know about purchasing this year's "models."
-(Yes, electric blankets are like cars...there are new models every year.)
+Electric Blanket ReviewsElectric Blanket Reviews by Jeffrey Gornstein October 23, 2015 - As the cold air begins to settle in, this is among the busiest times of the year for electric blanket and heated mattress pad sales.
+The following advice is what you need to know about purchasing the best electric blanket to meet your needs.

-The best rated electric blanket by Comfort House customers continues to be manufactured by Perfect Fit.
-Also marketed under the SoftHeat and Serta brands, we receive more reviews on this brand than any other.
-This is a low voltage electric blanket which has generated lots of interest for the past few years.
+The most highly rated electric blanket by Comfort House customers continues to be manufactured by Perfect Fit Industries.
+Also marketed under the names SoftHeat, Serta, and Invisiwire (and formerly Chatham & Wells), we receive more reviews on this brand than any other.
+This is a low voltage electric blanket (pictured above) which has generated lots of interest for the past ten or so years.
 It operates at less than 25 volts as compared to the traditional 120 volts.
 Perfect Fit calls this "Safe & Warm technology."

-Foot warming pads continue to rise in popularity for those who wish to keep just their feet warm and can be a less costly alternatively to a heated mattress pad.
-Good choices are the Sunbeam electric foot warming pad which is back in production this year after taking a couple year break and our even more versatile electric foot warmer pad that has a pocket to tuck your feet into and can be used while sitting on a couch or lying in bed.
+Foot warming pads continue to be popular for those who wish to keep just their feet warm and can be a less costly alternatively to a heated blanket.
+Some clients refer to them as our half bed heating pad.
+Good choices are the Sunbeam electric foot warming pad and our even more versatile electric foot warmer pad that has a pocket to tuck your feet into and can be used while sitting on a couch or lying in bed.

-In addition, we are frequently contacted by customers who have just received their very first electric blanket or mattress pad, or are replacing a much older one, to let us know it is not getting hot, and therefore, not working.
+Each year we are contacted by customers who have just received their very first electric blanket or mattress pad, or are replacing a much older one, to let us know it is not getting hot, and therefore, not working.
 If all you do is plug it in, turn it on, and then feel it to determine whether it is working, we can understand the cause for alarm.
-However, there is no need to be alarmed since modern electric blankets do not feel hot to the touch.
+However, there is no need for worry since modern heated bedding does not feel hot to the touch.
 They will be warm when you are underneath them but they won't be hot to the touch.
-We suggest you spend the first few days experimenting with the settings until you find your personal comfort level.
+Keep in mind what I said above about the one Iím presently using.
+We suggest you spend the first few days experimenting with the settings until you find your personal comfort level (it did take me a few days of refinement to determine my settings on the multi-zone model).
 And remember, don't be alarmed if it's not hot to the touch when you try it!

-Now that you love your electric blanket or heated mattress pad, why not explore heated clothing as the next logical step.
-Have a warm winter.
+Now that youíre on the way to loving electric blankets or heated mattress pads, why not explore heated jackets and heated gloves as the next logical step to keeping warm?
+Wishing you a warm winter.